Interacting with Alerts

 Summary

-The Summary menu is the landing page of Alert IQ and contains a quick high-level view of the alert details.
+The Summary menu is the landing page of alert detail and contains a quick high-level view of the alert details.

 Here, the following information is provided:

 - Tables - a list of tables involved in the alert.
-Clicking on a table in this list will take you to the Catalog page for that table.
+Clicking on a table in this list will take you to the Asset page for that table.

-- Downstream Reports - list of potentially impacted downstream BI reports and their users.
+- Impact analysis - list of potentially impacted downstream BI reports and their users.

 Alert Management

-From Alert IQ, there are several features available to aid in alert management.
+From an alert, there are several features available to aid in alert management.

 Assign an owner to make clear who is responsible for investigating the alert, and a severity to classify the alert.